-When Glen Campbell passed away in 2017, longtime fans and casual listeners reminisced online about the handful of songs that defined a globally revered popular musician and helped bring him to the top of the country music scene in Nashville.
-CMT even aired a special following his death to celebrate and honor his legacy.
+When Glen Campbell passed away in 2017, longtime fans and casual listeners reminisced online about the handful of songs that defined a globally revered popular musician and helped bring him to the top of the country music scenes on the West Coast and in Nashville.

-Many of his fans' tribute tweets and farewell posts mentioned "Southern Nights," "Rhinestone Cowboy," and other country and pop hits that helped make Campbell a legend in his own time.
+Many of his fans' tribute tweets and farewell posts mentioned "Southern Nights," "Rhinestone Cowboy," "Gentle on My Mind" and other country and pop hits that helped make Campbell a legend in his own time.

 The most intriguing selection on many fans' shortlist was "Galveston," an anti-war song written by Jimmy Webb.
 Campbell recorded quite a few of Webb's compositions over time, from near-perfect pop hits "Wichita Lineman" and "By The Time I Get to Phoenix" to a version of "Highwayman" that predates supergroup the Highwaymen's Grammy-winning recording.
 Beyond Campbell's hits, Webb pretty much co-wrote the '60s and '70s for country and pop vocalists.
 His other notable credits include "Where's the Playground Susie," "MacArthur Park," and "Up, Up and Away."

 By making the song pop-accessible without watering down Webb's pertinent message, Campbell created something more than a number one hit on Billboard's Hot Country Songs and Adult Contemporary charts.
 He also immortalized what's become an unofficial theme song for the city of Galveston, Texas.